 - First-In-First-Out Delivery “ The order of the messages in which messages are sent and received is maintained.

-Message queue plays an important role in distributed system to for the communication and coordination among components.
-As you saw Amazon provide one such service called Amazon SQS which is intended to provide a highly scalable hosted message queue.
+Salesforce Message queue plays an important role in distributed system to for the communication and coordination among components.
+As you saw Amazon provide one such service called Amazon Simple Queue Service which is intended to provide a highly scalable hosted message queue.
 Apart from benefits it provides like scalability, security, etc, it also provides two types of queue well-suited for different use cases.